Joshua Dariye: As Governor

-Impeachment
+Impeachment and removal from office

 In early October 2006, eight of the twenty-four state assembly members issued an impeachment notice against Dariye.
 In his defence, he stated that the notice was invalid as the eight did not form a quorum of the assembly as required by the law.
 A crowd of Dariye's supporters tried to prevent the assembly members from entering the state assembly building.
 Riot police then fired into the crowd, killing two protestors.

 Dariye was impeached on 13 November 2006.
 His deputy, Michael Botmang, became the new governor.
 On 10 March 2007, after a Court of Appeal ordered Dariye reinstated as governor, the Plateau State Government announced its intention to appeal to the Supreme Court.